kiefercuevas/CShauto/README.md

 Excel.WriteObj<Person>(...);
 ```

-By doing this we can add objects to the excel files, name of the variables inside object will be use as header for the file.
+By doing this you can add objects to the excel files, name of the variables inside object will be use as header for the file.

 Slitting and Joining